MicrosoftDocs/windows-dev-docs/hub/apps/design/style/icons.md

 :::row:::
     :::column span:::
 When you have a series of commands that go together, such as cut/copy/paste or a set of drawing commands for a photo-editing program, put them together on a [command bar](../controls/command-bar.md).
 A command bar takes one or more app bar buttons or app bar toggle buttons, each of which represents an action.
 Each button has an [Icon](/uwp/api/windows.ui.xaml.controls.appbarbutton#Windows_UI_Xaml_Controls_AppBarButton_Icon) property that you use to control which icon it displays.
-There's a variety of ways to specify the icon.
+There are a variety of ways to specify the icon.
     :::column-end:::
 	:::column:::
         ![Example of a command bar with icons.](images/icons/create-icon-command-bar.svg)